getgrit/stdlib/.grit/patterns/js/variable_scoping.md

   console.log(translate('hello world'));
 }

-// Note that t is an argument to this function, so the global t is not used and we should *not* rename it here. function shadowed(t) {
+// t is an argument to this function, so the global t is not used and we should *not* rename it here. function shadowed(t) {
   console.log(t('hello world'));
 }